 So your most affordable options will be right at the top.

 Where do Caribbean cruises go?

-What’s the difference between these locations: Bahamas, Eastern Caribbean, Western Caribbean, Southern Caribbean and Cuba?
+What’s the difference between these locations: Bahamas, Eastern Caribbean, Western Caribbean and Southern Caribbean?

 We’ll tell ya!
 And show you all the cruise deals to available too!

 Eastern Caribbean cruises go to the Bahamas (Nassau and Freeport), Grand Turk, Jamaica, the cruise lines’ private islands like Stirrup Cay, Half Moon Bay, Ocean Cay, and the Virgin Islands like St. Thomas, and San Juan, Puerto Rico.